History of the Philadelphia Eagles: 1980

-In 1980, the team, led by coach Dick Vermeil, quarterback Ron Jaworski, running back Wilbert Montgomery, wide receiver Harold Carmichael, and linebacker Bill Bergey, dominated the NFC, facing its chief nemesis, the Dallas Cowboys, in the NFC Championship.
+In 1980, the Eagles, led by coach Dick Vermeil, quarterback Ron Jaworski, running back Wilbert Montgomery, wide receiver Harold Carmichael, and linebacker Bill Bergey, dominated the NFC, facing their chief nemesis, the Dallas Cowboys, in the NFC Championship.
 The game was played in cold conditions in front of the Birds' faithful fans at Veterans Stadium.
-Led by an incredible rushing performance from Montgomery, whose long cutback TD run in the first half is surely one of the most memorable plays in Eagles history, and a gutsy performance from fullback Leroy Harris, who scored the Eagles' only other TD that day, the Birds earned a berth in Super Bowl XV with a 20–7 victory.
+Led by an incredible rushing performance from Montgomery, whose long cutback TD run in the first half is still one of the most memorable plays in Eagles history, and a gutsy performance from fullback Leroy Harris, who scored the Eagles' only other TD that day, the Birds earned a berth in Super Bowl XV with a 20–7 victory.

 The Eagles traveled to New Orleans for Super Bowl XV, which was played on January 25, 1981, and were heavy favorites to knock off the Oakland Raiders, who were merely a wild card team.
 Things did not go the Eagles' way, beginning with the disastrous decision by Tose to bring comedian Don Rickles into the pregame locker room to lighten the mood.
 Jaworski's first pass was intercepted by Rod Martin, setting up an Oakland touchdown.
 Later in the first quarter, a potential game-tying 40-yard touchdown pass to Rodney Parker was nullified by an illegal motion penalty, and the Raiders promptly marched down the field and scored again, making the score 14–3 at halftime.
 The Eagles finally managed to score a touchdown that counted early in the fourth quarter, but Jaworski's third interception of the day on a subsequent drive erased any hope of a comeback.
 The final score was 27–10.
 Veteran journeyman quarterback Jim Plunkett was named the game's MVP.
 In a bizarre coincidence, Joe Kuharich died on the same day.